chavanavi/Emotion_in_text-project/README.md

 git clone https://github.com/chavanavi/Emotion_in_text-project

 # Before running the code, ensure you have the required libraries installed:
-pandas
-numpy
-altair
-streamlit
+1.pandas
+2.numpy
+3.altair
+4.streamlit
 # You can install them using the following command:
+pip install pandas
+pip install numpy
+pip install seaborn
+pip install matplotlib
-pip install pandas numpy seaborn  matplotlib neattext
+pip install neattext

 # Data Preprocessing
 The code starts with loading and preprocessing text data.
 It tokenizes the text, pads sequences, encodes labels, and prepares the data for model training.